 Can playing games really keep your brain fit?
 If you are an older adult or the caregiver for one, you may have read that crossword puzzles and other games can give your brain a workout.
 If someone you are related to lives with Alzheimer’s disease, you probably wonder if games can really help protect your brain’s health.
-We decided to dig in to the brain games for the elderly issue a little more.
+We decided to dig in to the memory games for seniors issue a little more.

 The Effects of Brain Games for Older Adults